oxy-, -oxia, -oxic

 oxyhemoglobinometer (s) (noun), oxyhemoglobinometer (pl)

-An apparatus for measurement of the amount of oxygen in the blood: During Bob's practicum in the hospital, he learned that an oxyhemoglobinometer was needed to access the level of oxygen in a patient's blood.
+An apparatus for the measurement of the amount of oxygen in the blood: During Bob's practicum in the hospital, he learned that an oxyhemoglobinometer was needed to access the level of oxygen in a patient's blood.

 oxyhydrocephalus (s) (noun), oxyhydrocephaluses (pl)